aurorasmiles/WorldGuardDocs/source/regions/flags.rst

-    feed-min-hunger,integer,"See equivalent heal flag, except this is for food" feed-max-hunger,integer,"See equivalent heal flag, except this is for food" blocked-cmds,set of strings,A list of commands to block allowed-cmds,set of strings,A list of commands to permit
+    feed-min-hunger,integer,"See equivalent heal flag, except this is for food" feed-max-hunger,integer,"See equivalent heal flag, except this is for food" blocked-cmds,set of strings,A list of commands to block allowed-cmds,set of strings,A list of commands to whitelist (any unallowed commands will be blocked)

 .. warning::
     The healing and feeding flags require that the "use player move event" option **not** be disabled in the :doc:`configuration <../config>`.